mrdk/mind/doc/design.rst

   This will make it possible to interface to C functions in a machine independent and efficient way: It will always be possible to store an :c:type:`int`, a :c:type:`char` or any pointer on the stack.

-+ The core of the program should rely only on ANSI C. Exception:

- - :c:func:`getopt()`, which is POSIX.
-(It may later be replaced by Forth code.)

 + We assume that signed integers are always in two's complement.